Hallvard-Benan/Hallvard-Benan/README.md

 ### Hi there 👋

-My name is Hallvard, I am a front-end developer.
-I design and develop UI for the web.
+My name is Hallvard, I am a front-end developer designing and developing UI for the web.
 I am currently studying at Noroff School of Technology and Digital Media.

-- 🌱 I’m currently learning more about backend development
+- 🌱 I’m currently learning more about backend development and VueJS
 - 📫 How to reach me: hallvard.dev@gmail.com | https://www.linkedin.com/in/hallvard-benan-282937249/
 - 📚 Studying Front-End Development at Noroff
 - 👨‍🎓 Bachelor's degree in cultural project management